Facts about our guide dogs

 The life of a guide dog

 They start life as adorable puppies with a big future ahead of them.
-Blind Foundation puppies will hopefully grow into guide dog to act as the eyes for many Kiwis who are blind or have low vision.
+Blind Low Vision NZ puppies will hopefully grow into guide dog to act as the eyes for many Kiwis who are blind or have low vision.
 Their five key phases of their life are:

-- Conception: Specially selected brood bitches and stud dogs are mated through the dedicated Blind Foundation Guide Dog breeding programme.
+- Conception: Specially selected brood bitches and stud dogs are mated through the dedicated Blind Low Vision NZ Guide Dog breeding programme.

 - Socialisation: At approximately 9 weeks of age, each puppy is placed with a wonderful volunteer Puppy Raiser.
 Puppy Raisers help pups develop the confidence and behaviour needed for the future.
 They introduce the puppies to situations guide dogs may face.

-- Training: After around 12 months with a Puppy Raiser, the budding guide dog returns to the Blind Foundation Guide Dog centre for six months’ intensive training and assessment.
+- Training: After around 12 months with a Puppy Raiser, the budding guide dog returns to Blind Low Vision NZ Guide Dog centre for six months’ intensive training and assessment.